khirayama/web-sample/README.md

 ## Architecture Hints and Rules

+It is opinionated rules.
+Actually, you know it is really difficult to define your rules for user interface.

 - About Presentations
   - Use routes from `presentations/templates`
     - It is for smooth transition.
 If you use templates in pages or other layers, you will get blink with dynamic import.